onegambler/alexa-tesco-skill/README.md

 ##Description
 Alexa Skill integration with Tesco.
 It allows to voice control the shopping on [Tesco Groceries](http://www.tesco.com/groceries/).
-It's possible to add products to the grocery basked by only using the voice.
+It's possible to add products to the grocery basket by only using the voice.

 ##Features
-At the moment it only allows to add a product to the basked
+At the moment it only allows to add a product to the basket
 * Add one item to the Tesco Groceries basket
     * Alexa ask Tesco to add milk to the basket
     * Alexa ask Tesco to add milk